miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 the kind of shit that gets me in trouble.

 I have history.
 I have had conflicts with folks in the past.
 You know who I am?
-I'm Michael Scott, Steve Carell's character from The Office.
+I'm Michael Scott, Steve Carell's character from *The Office*.
 I have some natural skill for the field I'm in, but in so many ways, I'm the bumbling fool.
 It's a classic personality type.
 It's no wonder that Steve Carell who plays that role so well was also tapped to play Don Adams... uh I mean Maxwell Smart in the Get Smart movie, the all-time ***second greatest*** Secret Alpha.

-For those too young to remember (everyone, I think), there was an old TV show called Get Smart.
-It was a spoof of the James Bond movies and was what was remade into the movie with The Office's Steve Carell.
+For those too young to remember, there was an old TV show called *Get Smart*.
+It was a spoof of the James Bond movies and was what was remade into the movie with *The Office's* Steve Carell.
 Maxwell Smart is the archetype of that bumbling spy who always manages to succeed anyway, with the catchphrase "Would you believe...?" and "Sorry about that, Chief!"

 Sound familiar?
 No?
 Well anyway, they're classic fictional examples classic personality types I call ***"Secret Alphas"***.
 It's very American and about